ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2024

 About the Millennium Fellow

 Gift Nyakutira is a highly organized Student Medical Laboratory Scientist at the University of Zimbabwe.
 Born and raised in Mutoko rural (Zimbabwe), his academic journey has been marked by consistent excellence.
 Surely, ability met passion in him!
 Not only is Gift academically gifted, he is also a globally competitive student with strong leadership and communication skills.
-He is the Founder and CEO of NuePath International Recovery Network (NIRN), a gold standard initiative in community recovery from Drug and Substance Abuse and Addiction addressing UN-SDG 3 Target 3.5.
+He is the Founder and Executive Director of NuePath International Recovery Network (NIRN), a gold standard initiative championing community recovery from drug addiction, social disconnections created and associated mental disorders while proactively fighting drug and substance abuse.